sttoracle/ORACASB/README.md

 ![](images/CASB/01-please-wait-screen.png)

 **Use the credentials for the Salesforce tenant that has been assigned to you during the workshop**.
 Upon login, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:

-> If you signed-up for your own Salesforce account use the credentials for the user you created in the Prerequisites section's step 3 in the instructions above.
-*Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
-If so, retrieve the one-time verification code from your email.
-In a workshop context the verification e-mail will be sent to the workshop leader's mailbox .
-Provision will be made in the workshop to forward the verification e-mail to individual participants .*

 ![](images/CASB/01-grant-access.png)